← Research Analysts

 Background: Army Battle Lab • Navy/Marine Corps Logistics • IBM • PricewaterhouseCoopers

-Education: Graduate degree, University of Texas at Austin
+Education: Bachelor’s Degree, University of Texas at Austin • Master’s Degree, Systems Engineering, Carnegie Mellon University